coreyduos-cmyk/GWCSM-Galaxy-Analysis-Tool/README.md

         AND s.class = 'GALAXY'

 		3. Save as CSV and load in the application
+    *To download all csv data in one go, RA #'s should be 0 AND 360, DEC #'s should be -90 AND 90*
 ***Be sure to edit the CSV to get rid of the first line that reads "#table"***

 	Example of how the CSV should start: